vaeth/mv_perl/README.md

 The script can also be used to "round" the timestamps to a full second in order to simplify comparison of timestamps on filesystems of different resolution.
 However, for the latter you can also use `touchdirs`.
-This script requires perl-5.12
+This script requires perl 5.6 or newer.

 ### touchdirs

 Touch directories according to their newest file (recursively).
 This script can also be used to "round" file/directory timestamps to a full second.
-This script requires perl-5.12.
+This script requires perl 5.8 or newer.

 For improved output, the `String::ShellQuote module` is recommended.
 For improved handling of symlinks, the `File::lchown` module (0.02 or newer)